fr wk4

 Vallée des deux lacs

-Two Lakes valley © Mina Tookalook Crow
+Two Lakes Valley © Mina Tookalook Crow

-• Outside dry toilet
+• Outdoor dry toilet

 Sheets, pillowcases and sleeping bags are not provided.